Dileep-royal/MySQL/readme.md

 | Cloud-ready DBMS                                                                                     	| Not a Cloud-ready DBMS                                                                                                                                    	|
 | Every Connection created is an OS Thread.                                                            	| Every Connection created is an OS Process, means requires lot of memory on systems.                                                                       	|
 | Manages Maximum of 8 Tera Bytes of data,50M rows.                                                    	| Manages maximum of 4 Peta Bytes of data.      |

+## SQL COMMANDS

+The SQL commands are categorized into the following categories:
+DDL - Data Definition Language
+DML - Data Manipulation Language
+DQL - Data Query Language
+DCL - Data Control Language
+TCL - Transaction Control Language

+1. **DDL**
+* Queries like-CREATE,DROP,TRUNCATE,and ALTER fall into this category because they all manage the structure of DB Objects in some way.
+>Eg: CREATE command creates the structure of a table, DROP command removes the table structure.
+2. **DML**
+* Queries like DELETE, UPDATE and INSERT fall into this category because they all manipulate the data in some way.
+>Eg: the DELETE command removes data in a table, UPDATE command updates the data.
+3. **DQL**
+* The SELECT query falls into this category because it is used to query the database and get the output of the query.
+>Eg: Using SELECT, we can ask any specific question to a DB and get answers.
+4. **DCL**
+* Queries like GRANT, and REVOKE fall into this category because they're used to control access to the DB.
+>Eg: GRANT will assign permission to a user on a DB Object and REVOKE will remove the permission.
+5. **TCL**
+* Queries like ROLLBACK, COMMIT & SAVE POINT fall into this category as they're used to manage transactions in the database.
+>Eg: the COMMIT command commits the transaction and the ROLLBACK command rollback all changes done to a DB when a transaction fails.

+## CONSTRAINTS
+* The constraint in MySQL is used to specify the rule that allows or restricts what values/data will be stored in the table.
+* Used to ensure data accuracy and integrity inside the table.

+Constraints in MySQL is classified into two types:
+1. **Column Level Constraints:**
+   These constraints are applied only to the single column that limits the type of particular column data.
+2. **Table Level Constraints:**
+   These constraints are applied to the entire table that limits the type of data for the whole table.
+The following are the most common constraints used in the MySQL:
+   1. NOT NULL
+      * This constraint specifies that the column cannot have NULL or empty values.
+      >Eg: ``` email varchar(30) NOT NULL ```
+   2. CHECK
+      * It ensures that the inserted value in a column must be satisfied with the given condition.
+      > Syntax: ``` CHECK(expression) ```
+        ``` age int CHECK(age>1=8); ```
+   3. DEFAULT
+      * This constraint is used to set the default value for the particular column where we have not specified any value.
+      >Eg: ``` city varchar(30) DEFAULT 'new york' ```
+   4. PRIMARY KEY
+      * This constraint is used to identify each record in a table uniquely.
+If the column contains primary key constraints, then it cannot be null or empty.
+      >Eg: ``` id INT PRIMARY KEY AUTO_INCREMENT ```
+   5. AUTO_INCREMENT
+      * This constraint automatically generates a unique number whenever we insert a new record into the table.
+Generally, we use this constraint for the primary key field in a table.
+      >Eg: ``` id INT PRIMARY KEY AUTO_INCREMENT ```
+   6. UNIQUE
+      * This constraint ensures that all values inserted into the column will be unique.
+      >Eg: ``` email varchar(30) UNIQUE ```
+   7. INDEX
+      * This constraint allows us to create and retrieve values from the table very quickly and easily.
+An index can be created using one or more than one column.
+It assigns a ROWID for each row in that way they were inserted into the table.
+      >Eg: ``` CREATE INDEX idx_name ON Shirts(name); ```
+   8. ENUM
+      * The ENUM data type in MySQL is a string object.
+It allows us to limit the value chosen from a list of permitted values in the column specification at the time of table creation.
+      >Eg: ```size ENUM('small', 'medium', 'large', 'x-large')``
+   9. FOREIGN KEY
+      * This constraint is used to link two tables together.
+It is also known as the referencing key.
+A foreign key column matches the primary key field of another table.
+It means a foreign key field in one table refers to the primary key field of another table.
+      >Eg: ``` Person_ID INT FOREIGN KEY REFERENCES Persons(id) ```

 # USER MANAGEMENT
 ## CREATE USER